 Following significant reform, the scholastic achievement of Lithuanian students on international math, reading, and science exams is comparable to that of US students.
 Notably, school enrollment rates are higher than in the US.
-In 2022, the government spent 4.9% of its GDP on education, higher than government spending in the EU (4.7%) and a steady decline from 7.2% in 2009.
+In 2023, the government spent 5.1% of its GDP on education, higher than government spending in the EU (4.7%) and a steady decline from 7.2% in 2009.

-Today, Lithuania's education system reflects features of both the inter-war independence and Soviet eras, as well as recent trends.
+Today.
+Lithuania's education system reflects features of both the inter-war independence and Soviet eras, as well as recent trends.
 Lithuanian is the primary language of instruction in most schools.
-By law, minority language schools that offer instruction in English, Russian, Polish, Yiddish, or other languages must provide at least 50% of coursework in Lithuanian While disputes over the language of education are less intense than in other post-Soviet countries, some Polish and Russian language other post-Soviet countries, some Polish and Russian language schools have protested the Lithuanian language requirements.
+By law. minority language schools that offer instruction English.
+Russian.
+Polish, Yiddish, or other languages must provide at least 50% of coursework in Lithuanian, While disputes over the language of education are less intense than in other post-Soviet countries, some Polish and Russian language schools have protested the Lithuanian language requirements.